 Drupal has managed to hold its own in the fiercely competitive world of content management systems.
 Many attribute this success to outstanding security related features which ensure that a Drupal installation is much more secure than other CMSs.
 In addition, Drupal offers all the bells and whistles that users associate with any modern CMS.
 Given all this, there is little wonder that Drupal is steadily gaining market share.

 As of today, the latest version of Drupal is 8.2.3.
-However, the majority of the Drupal users still prefer Drupal 7 over the newer version as the transition from Drupal 7 to Drupal 8 is currently riddled with complex issues.
-In addition, many modules are not yet compatible with Drupal 8 yet!
+However, the majority of Drupal users still prefer Drupal 7 over the newer version, as the transition from Drupal 7 to Drupal 8 is currently riddled with complex issues.
+Additionally, many modules are not yet compatible with Drupal 8, which poses challenges when looking for the best Drupal hosting that fully supports both versions and ensures a smooth experience for users regardless of the version they choose.

 In this article, I will demonstrate how you can install Drupal 7 on your local machine.
 Working on a Drupal project that is hosted on the local machine ensures that you could modify all aspects of the project without affecting the live version.
 Once you are done, you could easily replace the existing version on the live web server with the new one.